jezen/minimal-hs-nix-aws/hydra/README.md

 ```

 ## Deployment

 ### Local

-We can run Hydra locally inside VirtualBox
+We can run Hydra locally inside VirtualBox, functionality provided in `ci-hydra-vbox.nix` but you need to do aditional step to configure proper access.

-Generate access key in a repository root:
+1. Generate access key in a repository root:

 ```
 $ ssh-keygen -t ed25519 -C "provisioner@hydra" -N "" -f secret_key
 ```

+2. Add this key to `ci-keys.nix` with desired synonym.

 Default configuration contains 2 VMs, Hydra master with a singe worker machine: